 In his spare time, Dr. Emerson likes to travel - he as visited all 3,142 counties in the United States, including Alaska and Hawaii!
 He has also been to the highest point in 39 out of 50 states.
 His other favorite past time is watching college football - contrary to assumptions, he's a Tide fan!

-Dr. Emerson lives in Dalton with his cats, Casper and Laramie.
+Dr. Emerson lives in Dalton with his cats, Laramie and Lander.

 Dr. Gerard Clarke